guezey/Ferdi/README.md

 # Ferdi

-## A tiny, lovely, sweet and simple Discord bot.
+### A tiny, lovely, sweet Discord bot.

-It runs on Python, accepts '&gt;' as command prefix, and currently has two commands:
+It runs on Python, accepts '&gt;' as command prefix, and currently has three commands:

----
-&gt;roll: Rolls any combination of dice.
+- &gt;roll: Rolls any combination of dice.

         Format: 'AdP+BdQ+...+CdR+X+...+Y' where A, B, C are numbers of dice, P, Q, R are die-faces,